COMMON HEARTBURN MYTHS

-On the contrary, vinegars, including apple cider vinegar (ACV) are acids.
-Though some people believe that fermented vinegar contains healthy bacteria that improves digestion, doctors don’t recommend using ACV or any other vinegar to treat heartburn.
-In fact, the extra acid may promote additional burning and irritation of the esophagus in those who already suffer from heartburn.
+On the contrary, vinegars, including apple cider vinegar (ACV), are acids.1 Although fermented vinegar contains healthy bacteria that improves digestion, doctors don’t recommend using ACV or any other vinegar to treat heartburn.
+In fact, the extra acid in apple cider vinegar may promote additional burning and irritation of the esophagus in those who already suffer from heartburn.

 Some evidence shows that alkaline water can deactivate an enzyme in the body related to the production of stomach acid.
-However, the soothing effects felt after drinking alkaline water come from diluting the stomach acid and flushing the esophagus—this is something tap water can readily do just as well as alkaline water.
+However, the soothing effects felt after drinking alkaline water come from diluting the stomach acid and flushing the esophagus—which is something tap water can readily do just as well as alkaline water.2

-Heartburn can be caused by any food, but certain foods are found to trigger heartburn more commonly than others.
-Those include alcohol, peppermint, coffee, chocolate, spicy foods, greasy and fried foods, tomatoes, and pizza.
-If you’re experiencing heartburn after meals, we recommend tracking what you eat and when to identify which foods may be causing symptoms.
+Heartburn can be caused by any food.
+However, some foods are found to trigger heartburn more commonly than others.
+Common heartburn trigger foods include alcohol, peppermint, coffee, chocolate, spicy foods, greasy and fried foods, tomatoes, and pizza.
+If you’re experiencing heartburn after meals, we recommend tracking what you eat and when to identify which specific foods may be triggering your symptoms.

 This is false.
-While heartburn can cause chest pain near your heart, this condition is not heart-related.
-Heartburn occurs when stomach contents flow back through the esophagus and cause burning in your throat and chest.
+While heartburn can cause chest pain near your heart, this condition is not heart related.
+Heartburn occurs when stomach contents flow back through the esophagus and cause a burning sensation in your throat and chest.
 The symptoms of heartburn and heart attack are very different but can feel similar.
 It's important to know when to seek medical help.
-Learn more about signs of heartburn symptoms vs. heart attack symptoms
+Learn more about signs of heartburn symptoms vs. heart attack symptoms.

 There are no true home “cures” for frequent heartburn.
 The good news is that you may be able to manage heartburn through positive lifestyle changes.
-Changes to your diet, reducing stress, and other healthy measures can mitigate the severity of your heartburn.
+Changes to your diet, reducing stress, and other healthy measures can help mitigate the severity of your heartburn symptoms.

 This isn’t true.
 Heartburn affects about 20 percent of people in the U.S., and having heartburn once in a while is common, but suffering nighttime heartburn or frequent heartburn on two or more days per week can have a big effect on your life.
-While there may be no known cure for heartburn, some over-the-counter (OTC) treatments can help you experience lasting relief.
-Proton pump inhibitors (PPIs) such as Nexium® 24HR offer 24-hour relief from heartburn, so you can go about your daily life without constantly worrying about your symptoms.
+While there’s no known cure for heartburn, over-the-counter (OTC) treatments can help you experience lasting relief.
+Proton pump inhibitors (PPIs) such as Nexium 24HR offer 24-hour relief from heartburn, so you can go about your daily life without constantly worrying about your symptoms.
 Your doctor can also talk to you about how to stop heartburn using OTC medicines.

+Understanding common heartburn myths can help you avoid causing further discomfort.
+For quick, effective frequent heartburn relief, try Nexium 24HR to stop acid before it starts.
 Use as directed for 14 days to treat frequent heartburn.
-Nexium® 24HR may take 1-4 days for full effect.
+Nexium 24HR may take 1-4 days for full effect.